eljost/pysisyphus/docs/coordinate_systems.rst

 * Complicated linear combinations of primitive internals
 * No coupling, coordinates are orthogonal to each other, at least at the geometrey they were defined at
 * Non redundant set
-* More efficient compared to RIC for bigger systems, if initial diagonalization is feasible
+* More efficient compared to RIC for bigger systems (if initial DLC generation is feasible)
-* Same comments apply as for RICs
+* Same comments apply, as for RICs

 Supported File Formats
 ----------------------

-All formats can be read, at least to a certain extend, by pysisyphus.
+All formats can be read, at least to a certain extent.
 Coordinate files are expected to be in Å, if not otherwise dictated by the respective format.

 ================ ===== =================================
 Suffix           Write   Comment